RKLong/UFOs/README.md

 ![Triangles_or_Colorado](resources/co_triangles.png)

-This is the block of code on the JavaScript of the page's HTML that yielded the results above.
-It is found in lines 79-86 and is currently "commented out".
+This is the block of code on app.js that yielded the results above.
+It is found in lines 79-85 and is currently "commented out".

 ![Or_Case_Filter](resources/or_case.png)